doccano/doccano/docs/advanced/oauth2_settings.md

 In the app settings, please set the redirect URI to your app domain `/social/complete/okta-openidconnect/`.
 For example, if you are serving Doccano at `https://example.com`, the redirect URI should be `https://example.com/social/complete/okta-openidconnect/`.
 If using a local installation being served at port 8000, set the redirect URI to `http://127.0.0.1:8000/social/complete/okta-openidconnect/`.

 Optionally, if you want to assign Doccano super users from Okta users, you can use Okta groups to assign them the policy.
+This will also assign the users the staff role, allowing them to access the Django admin page and app.
 Ensure your Okta [authorization server can serve `groups` claims](https://developer.okta.com/docs/guides/customize-tokens-returned-from-okta/add-groups-claim-org-as/) and set the environment variable `OKTA_OPENIDCONNECT_ADMIN_GROUP_NAME`.

 ```bash
 export OKTA_OPENIDCONNECT_ADMIN_GROUP_NAME=SUPERUSER_OKTA_GROUP_NAME